johnnynanjiang/trust-wallet-core/README.md

 # Trust Wallet Core Library

 Trust wallet core is a cross-platform library that implements low-level cryptography for all supported blockchains.
-Everything is implement in C and exposed as a set of strict exported interfaces.
+Most of the code is C++ with a set of strict exported C interfaces.
 The C header files are parsed by a Ruby code generator that generates idiomatic interfaces for for all supported paltforms (currently Swift for iOS, and Java for Android).

 # Usage